Stainless Steel or Aluminum Prop? How to Choose the Ideal Metal for Your Boat’s Propeller

 - Good for testing which prop is optimal for your boat

-- If you impact an underwater object, the prop usually fails instead of causing damage to shaft or seals
+- If you impact an underwater object, the prop usually fails instead of causing damage to the shaft or seals

 - Four blades are available